 Welcome to Maine – Vacationland.
-The great State of Maine means vacation to hundred of thousands of visitors every year.
-Vacationers enjoy Maine’s rugged coast, mountain trails, river rapids, beaches and lakes.
-Visit Maine for four season recreation.
-There’s a reason the official motto is “vacationland” – explore all of Maine in MELiving.
+The great State of Maine means vacation to hundreds of thousands of visitors every year.
+Vacationers enjoy Maine’s rugged coast, mountain trails, river rapids, beaches, and lakes.
+Visit Maine for four-season recreation.
+There’s a reason the official motto was “vacationland” now #MaineThing is just the thing.
+Be sure to explore all of Maine in MELiving.

 Brief History of Maine

 A brief history of the State of Maine.
 The glaciers from the Ice Age helped to form Maine into what it is today.
 The glaciers are responsible for creating all of the islands and little harbors that Maine is famous for.
 As the glaciers melted many of the lakes throughout Maine were formed.
 The first inhabitants were Native Americans.
 Some of the earliest Indian Nations in Maine were the Micmacs and the Abenaki.
 The tribes currently residing in various locations throughout Maine are the Passamaquoddies, Penoscots, Micmacs, and Maliseets.